KarrLab/obj_tables/docs/overview.rst

 -------------------------------------
 Defining schemas
 -------------------------------------
-A schema is a Python module that contains some models (subclasses of :obj:`obj_model.core.Model`) each of which has one or more attributes
+A schema is a Python module that contains some models (subclasses of :obj:`obj_model.core.Model`), each of which has one or more attributes
 (instances of :obj:`Attribute` and its subclasses).
 The following shows an example of a schema for a lab member::

     import obj_model